HexTech254/credit-scoring-model/report.md

 Risk is driven by repayment pressure rather than loan amount alone.

-# 4. Credit History Is Extremely Valuable
+# iv.
+Credit History Is Extremely Valuable

-From your coefficient analysis:

-critical account / other credits elsewhere was among the strongest predictors.
+From the model's coefficient analysis, critical account / other credits elsewhere was among the strongest predictors.

 This is consistent with real-world lending.